Graft - opening chapters

 “It’s still not as bad as mine is, or Brian’s got,” she accused.
 “And it doesn’t explain the rest of what you have going on.
 That was instant.
 You shouldn’t… you shouldn’t have been strong enough to throw it so hard.”

 “I haven’t done anything wrong,” I blurted out.
-I could feel my body changing, each strike of my pounding heart seeming to cause another flaw in my body, skin and muscle and bone lumps on my arms and neck and face
+I could feel my body changing with each strike of my pounding heart, skin and muscle and bone lumps on my arms and neck and face—

-She leaned against the cab’s door, hand curling around the armrest like it was attached to someone who would protect her.
-From me.
+She leaned against the cab’s door, hand curling around the armrest.

 “Aside from that?”

 I was hyperventilating, desperately needing a more normal appearance.
-I scratched at my calluses, nails scraping off layer after layer of nerveless skin, leaving behind an irritated and uneven surface.
+I scratched at my calluses, scraping off layer after layer of nerveless skin, leaving behind an irritated and uneven surface.
 Matilda watched me in fascinated horror.
 I dug my nails into the softened skin around my bite wound too, revealing a hot, darker patch the size of a quarter.
-It all scraped away like damp autumn leaves, and I was relieved to find there was no blood underneath.
-I showed her my arms — reddened from the abrasion I’d just put them through, the occasional furrow where I’d carved through a callus but missed its edges, a slight indent to my left palm — and said, “please understand, it’s not my fault.
+It came away like damp autumn leaves, and I was relieved to find there was no blood underneath.
+Showing her my reddened and roughened arms, I said, “please understand, it’s not my fault.
 I don’t know why I was born like this.
 I didn’t ask to be.”

 “I guess I’ve known you a long time, even if I don’t really… know you,” she said.
 “You wouldn’t hurt me?”